 As of 2016, Florida Southern College had 6,192 applicants for their undergraduate programs.
 Of those students, 46% were accepted into FSC.iii

 After being accepted, students may be required to formally enroll in Florida Southern College.
-This process could include filling out emergency contact information, medical documents, and other required forms.
+This process could include filling out required forms such as emergency contact information or medical documents.
 As of the Fall of 2015, there were 2,559 undergraduate students enrolled in FSC and 310 graduate.iv Of those, 89% were full-time students and 11% were part-time.
 65% of enrolled students were women and 35% were men.

 The Florida Southern University Experience

 Florida Southern University is more than the theme parks and beaches that surround it.
 While those are definite perks, there’s more that goes into making an exciting experience.
-And, you might not even have to leave campus (or your computer)!
+And, you might not even have to leave campus (or your computer, for those online learners)!

 Full of Traditions

 Like many other schools, Florida Southern College has created some whacky traditions throughout the years that make it unique.
 And, fun!
-Take the Water Dome Splash for example!
-During the final spring semester, seniors take a (authorized) swim in the Water Dome.
+Take the Water Dome Splash for example.
+During the final spring semester, seniors take an (authorized) swim in the Water Dome.
 Students may have walked by the landmark throughout their tenure on campus.
-Now, it’s time to dive right in!
+Now it’s time to dive right in!

 A School with “Mocsie”